JimmyKenMerchant/jimmy-codeviewer/README.txt

 == Security Notice ==

 Both 'codeviewer' series and 'articleloader' series do not support loading by post titles.
-Because post titles can not be guaranteed for unique naming, rewriting content attack by hackers may occur on junior graded users (such as "Fellow"). post ID and post slug have its unique naming.
+Because post titles can not be guaranteed for unique naming, rewriting content attack by hackers may occur on junior graded users (such as "jFellow"). post ID and post slug have its unique naming.
 In extending or modifying this plugin, make sure NOT to use post titles for loading "jArticles".
 This plugin prohibit to load "jArticles" which do not be published by senior graded users (such as "Editor").
 Senior graded users should pay attention to invest SVGs, JavaScript and other scripts in "jArticles" for stopping any malicous activities before publishing "jArticles".

 == Installation ==